-The four-year adjusted cohort graduation Rate (ACGR) is a group of students who begin as first-time ninth graders in a defined school year and graduate with a regular high school diploma in four years or less.
-The cohort is "adjusted" by adding any students transferring into the cohort and subtracting any students who transfer out, immigrate to another country, or die during the years covered by the rate.
-The four-year adjusted cohort graduation rate measures the percent of students in a ninth-grade cohort that graduate with a regular high school diploma in four years or less.
+A cohort is "adjusted" by adding any students transferring into the cohort and subtracting any students who transfer out, immigrate to another country, or die during the years covered by the rate.
+The adjusted cohort graduation rates measure the percentage of students in a ninth-grade cohort that graduate with a regular high school diploma by the expected year.